wguDataNinja/fb_categorize_posts/readme.md

    - [Access Token Guide](https://developers.facebook.com/docs/facebook-login/access-tokens/)
    - For groups, you typically need a **Page Access Token** or **System User Access Token**.

-Only with these steps (and admin privileges) can Facebook group data be accessed programmatically and securely.
+Only with these steps (and admin privileges) can Facebook group data be accessed programmatically.

 ---